 Ben Bernanke, Jan 2008

-Despite his experience and expertise, not to mention a well-worn idiom, he was unable to avoid the inevitable.
-I think about him from time to time, especially when contemplating our economic future.
+I think about that day from time to time, especially when contemplating our economic situation.
 Our Fed Reserve chairman, a renowned expert on the Great Depression, has assured us that depressionary lightning won’t strike twice.
-But, it shook our confidence when, in the year following the above quote, we saw stocks lose over half their value.
+But, he’s the same guy who didn’t exactly nail it in 2008.

 In 1937, however, the wheels came off the recovery express.
 Unemployment jumped from 14.3% to 19%; industrial production and the stock market both plunged over 30%.
 The causes are subject to great debate.
 Depending on whom you believe, monetary policy was either too accommodative or restrictive; taxes were excessive or regulation was too lax; spending was too high or not high enough.

 First comes spring and summer but then we have fall and winter.